jk45054/CTF-writeups/Crowdstrike-AdversaryQuest-2022/README.md

 # CrowdStrike's Adversary Quest 2022

-CrowdStrike hosted their (hopefully annual) CTF this year running from 2022-07-11 to 2022-07-25.
+CrowdStrike hosted their (hopefully annual) [Adversary Quest CTF](https://www.crowdstrike.com/blog/capture-the-flag-crowdstrike-intelligence-adversary-quest-2022/) this year running from 2022-07-11 to 2022-07-25.

 It consisted of three tracks for the fictive Cyberthreat actors Catapult Spider, Protective Penguin and Tabloid Jackal.
 Each track comprised four challenges each.